Video Shows Prince Andrew Inside Jeffrey Epstein’s ‘Creepy’ New York Mansion In 2010, New Questions For Royals

 But questions have continued to mount about Andrew’s relationship with Epstein.
 On Sunday, royal expert Angela Levin — author of a recent biography of Prince Harry — wrote in The Mail that the Royal Family must now “disclose” everything they know about the connections between the prince and Epstein.

-“This was no brief acquaintance,” Levin wrote.
 “The shocking video evidence in today’s Mail on Sunday makes it all-too-plain the Prince remained on friendly terms with Epstein even when it was obvious just what sort of man he was.”

-The interior of Epstein’s 40-room mansion has been described as “creepy,” and contained such decor as a “life-size female doll hanging from a chandelier,” and an entrance hall decorated with “row upon row of individually framed eyeballs,” according to a report by New York Magazine, on its site The Cut.
+The interior of Epstein’s 40-room mansion has been described as “creepy” and contained such decor as a “life-size female doll hanging from a chandelier,” and an entrance hall decorated with “row upon row of individually framed eyeballs,” according to a report by New York Magazine, on its site The Cut.